TryQuiet/framework-builder/README.md

 Do `npm run start-android` in the root directory of the project.
 By default, the packages (`leveldown` and `classic-level`) will build against `arm64` architecture.

 ## Build for Linux
 > NOTE: You must use machine running Linux to build for Linux.
 > NOTE: Currently, the only supported architecture for Linux is x86-64

 Do `npm run start-linux` in the root directory of the project.
 By default, the packages (`leveldown` and `classic-level`) will build against `x86-64` architecture.

+## Testing
+Built binaries can easily be tested against working with electron.
+Build libraries for one of desired desktop platforms, and run `test` command from within `test-binaries` subproject.

+As a result you should see error-free command line output and a `dummy` database files present under the subproject's directory.
+(In the test, a `leveldown` binary is being put under pressure).

 <br/>
 <br/>